Appforge-lab/Vise.css/README.md

 - For a quick showcase checkout our [demo page](http://appforgelab.com/vise/).

-- A preview of a navigation-bar code using Vise.
+- Here is a preview of a simple layout code in Vise:

   ```html
   <div class="vise">